Venafi/cert-manager-venafi-demo/README.md

 There should be no namespaces or helm release with cert-manager name in it.

 ## Notes about Windows
-If you want to try cert-manger on Windows we would recommend you to run all instruction inside VirtualBox Linux VM.
+If you want to try cert-manager on Windows we recommend you run all instructions inside VirtualBox Linux VM.
 You can run minikube inside it using "--vm-driver=none" option:
 ```bash
 minikube start --vm-driver=none